microbit-matt-hillsdon/pxt-simx-sample/simx/README.md

 ## Releasing your simulator extension

-When you're ready to release your simulator extension:
+When ready to release your extension:

-1. At your repo on GitHub, go to your `gh-pages` branch, click **Commit History** and copy the full Commit SHA of your latest version.
+1. Go to the `gh-pages` branch on GitHub and copy the full commit SHA of the latest version.

     ![select gh-pages branch](./assets/select-ghpages-branch.png)